WilliamOuJiatong/SafeLA_Project_Su23/doc/projectProposal.md

 - Responsive Design: Ensuring the website looks good and functions well on various devices, such as desktops, laptops, tablets, and smartphones.

-- Data Visualization: Displaying crime rates and rental prices on the map and in listings in a way that is easy for users to understand.
+- (Junhong Ye) Data Visualization: Displaying crime rates and rental prices on the map and in listings in a way that is easy for users to understand.

 ### Back End:

-- Server-Side Logic: This involves creating the logic to process user requests such as searching for rentals, filtering rental listings, favoriting properties, and viewing favorites.
+- (Junhong Ye) Server-Side Logic: This involves creating the logic to process user requests such as searching for rentals, filtering rental listings, favoriting properties, and viewing favorites.

-- Database Management: The Back End will have to manage a database containing all rental listings and their associated information (price, location, etc.), crime data for each location, and user information (usernames, passwords, favorite listings).
+- (Junhong Ye) Database Management: The Back End will have to manage a database containing all rental listings and their associated information (price, location, etc.), crime data for each location, and user information (usernames, passwords, favorite listings).

 - (Yuqin Jian) User Authentication: Creating secure login and registration systems for users.
 This involves securely storing user data and ensuring only authorized users can access certain features (like the favorites folder).